-Dutch for Reading is designed for graduate students preparing for departmental reading/translation exams and/or need to read Dutch for their research.
+Dutch for Reading is designed for graduate students preparing for departmental reading/translation exams and/or for those who need to read Dutch for their research.
 The course does not require any previous knowledge of Dutch.

-If enough students register we might offer two courses: one focussing on the America's and its time zone and one on (South-East) Asia and its time zone.
+If a sufficient number of students register we might offer two courses: one focusing on the America's and its time zone and one on (South-East) Asia and its time zone.

 Students will acquire basic reading vocabulary and understanding of Dutch grammar through analytical discussion, grammar exercises, and extensive reading of selected texts.
-Students willm also create a personal portfolio to testify what individual texts they worked on.
+Students will also create a personal portfolio to demonstrate the individual texts they worked on.

 Upon successful completion of the course, students will be able to read Dutch texts of at least medium difficulty, understand their main ideas and translate them with the help of a dictionary.